sonic-net/SONiC/doc/database/multi_database_instances.md

 * By default, each image has one default startup database\_config.json file in SONiC file system at /etc/default/sonic-db/.

-* The users is able to use the customized database configration, what needs to do is creating a database\_config.josn file and place it at /etc/sonic/
+* The users is able to use the customized database configration, what needs to do is creating a database\_config.json file and place it at /etc/sonic/

 * We changed the database Docker ENTRYPOINT to docker-database-init.sh which is new added.